REI Co-op Flash Air Review

-Cons: Low capacity, trunk straps short and not replaceable
+Cons: Low capacity, trunk straps are short and irreplaceable, small space

 Manufacturer: REI Co-op

 Through our years of testing, we have slept in a lot of hammocks.
 The REI Co-op Flash Air is a unique design focused on cutting weight while offering convenience features and easy setup.
 It is best suited for shorter campers due to its small design.
 To see how the REI Flash Air compared, read on!